dojo/docs/dojo/hash.rst

 Introduction
 ============

-``dojo/hash`` is designed to make it easier to manage the browser history (hash) as well a provide cross-browser ways to support dynamics backwards and forwards navigation and *bookmarkability*.
+``dojo/hash`` is designed to make it easier to manage the browser history (hash) as well a provide cross-browser ways to support dynamic backwards and forwards navigation and *bookmarkability*.
 This allows for creating of dynamic web applications that can be navigable both in a non-linear fashion, but allows for you to provide your users with a "URL" to be able to return to a particular point in the application without actually doing a full page reload.

 HTML5 defines an ``onhashchange`` event that fires when the value of the hash segment of the URL changes.
 See `HTML5 History <http://www.w3.org/TR/html5/history.html#history-traversal>`_.  ``dojo/hash`` uses the native ``onhashchange`` event if the browser supports it, and emulates this support for older browsers using a polling loop.